uohack/web-basics/README.md

     * font.woff        //font
     * font.eot         //font

-Please note that a basic web page like the Daily Emerald homepage can be made up of hundreds of documents.
+*Note that a basic web page like the Daily Emerald homepage can be made up of hundreds of documents.
 At last check, the Emerald homepage required 140 documents to render.
-This includes HTML, CSS, JS, images, fonts, tracking software (Chartbeat, Google Analytics, etc.) and ad software (DFP, OpenX, etc.).
+This includes HTML, CSS, JS, images, fonts, tracking software (Chartbeat, Google Analytics, etc.) and ad software (DFP, OpenX, etc.).*

-So, while it seems really simple with just two files (HTML and CSS), it gets exponentially more complicated when you start working on production sites.

 While you're still getting started be careful, back stuff up and don't ever make a change on the production servers.